yusen-luan/tp/docs/DeveloperGuide.md

 11. **Enhance attendance system to be mapped to modules**: Currently, each student has one attendance list that does not take into account of multiple modules, making attendance tracking difficult for such students.
 We plan to change attendance such that a student will have a separate attendance record for each module taking.

+12. **Add index-based lookup support for remark command**: Currently, the `remark` command only accepts student ID (e.g., `remark s/A0123456X r/...`) and does not support index-based lookup like other commands.
+Users who try `remark 1 r/Needs help with work` will encounter an error.
+We plan to add support for both index and student ID, matching the behavior of other commands like `tag`, `untag`, and `view`.
+The format will be: `remark INDEX r/REMARK` or `remark s/STUDENT_ID r/REMARK`, allowing users to choose the most convenient method based on their workflow.

 1. _{ more test cases …​ }_

 --------------------------------------------------------------------------------------------------------------------